 § Professional subscriptions.

-§ Taxis, travelling and accommodation, subsistence in some cases.
+§ Taxis, traveling, and accommodation, subsistence in some cases.

 § Car running expenses.

-§ Television hire and licence, video recorder rental, satellite/cable costs.
+§ Television hires and license, video recorder rental, satellite/cable costs.

 § Reference books, scripts, compact discs, tapes, professional journals and newspapers, DVDs.